timothy-spencer/cf-elk/README.md

 1. run the deploy script with `./deploy.sh`.
 It should:
     2. Clone the kibana repo with a specific version that we tested out.
     2. Copy in config that updates the node version to the latest (as of this writing) version that is compatible with kibana.
     2. Copies in a special startup script that we use to configure kibana at runtime to use the ES service we created above and start up a basic proxy to let you use kibana.
+Kibana is very slow to start up, so we need this proxy to answer sooner than than kibana does.
     2. Create an elasticsearch service for you.
     2. Deploys the app with `cf push`
 1. Look for `urls` value when the push completes.